sanik0300/malyar-apk/README.md

-In this commit I fixed the stability of wallpaper change process when the app is off
+In this commit:
+✅implemented the handling of various ways of picking image files ✅added new notification for the moment of WP change, and improved existing ones ✅fixed a crash during the first app launch after installation